Best places to see in Thailand

-Best places to see in Thailand – Thailand’s world-famous attractions have been well documented on television, are used as backdrops in several Hollywood movies and crop up again and again in modern fiction.
-Still, to witness the Grand Palace in person or to watch a Railey Beach sunset or even to approach Phi Phi Don for the first time is guaranteed to send a shiver up the spine of even a hardened traveller and the frisson of passing by a limestone monolith in Phang Nga Bay is unforgettable.
+Best places to see in Thailand – Thailand’s world-famous attractions still, to witness the Grand Palace face to face or to observe a Railey Beach sunset or maybe to approach Phi Phi Don for the primary time is bound to send a shiver up the spine of even a hardened traveller and therefore the frisson of passing by a limestone monolith in Phang Nga Bay is unforgettable.

-From the north of Thailand in Chiang Mai to the lush southern province of Krabi you’ll be charmed and even shocked by the raw beauty of Thailand.
+From the north of Thailand in Chiang Mai to the luxurious southern province of Krabi you’ll be charmed and even shocked by the beauty of Thailand.

-If there is one must-see sight in Bangkok, it’s the dazzling, spectacular Grand Palace, undoubtedly the city’s most famous landmark.
-Built in 1782 – and for 150 years the home of the Thai King, the Royal court and the administrative seat of government – the Grand Palace continues to awe visitors with its beautiful architecture and intricate detail – a proud salute to the creativity and craftsmanship of Thai people.
-Within its walls were also the Thai war ministry, state departments, and even the mint.
-Today, the complex remains the spiritual heart of the Thai Kingdom.
-It is highly suggested that visitors dress politely when visiting the Grand Palace; entry can be refused to those dressed incorrectly
+If there’s one must-see sight in Bangkok, it’s the dazzling, spectacular Grand Palace, undoubtedly the city’s most famous landmark.
+Built in 1782 – and for 150 years the house of the Thai King, the Royal court and therefore the administrative seat of state – the Grand Palace continues to awe visitors with its beautiful architecture and complex detail – a proud salute to the creativity and craftsmanship of Thai people.
+It is highly suggested that visitors dress politely when visiting the Grand Palace; entry is often refused to those dressed incorrectly.

-Located north east of Phuket, Phang Nga Bay is an almost unique site in the world (only Ha Long Bay in Vietnam presents some similarity).
-A distinctive feature of Phang Nga Bay is the sheer limestone cliffs that jut vertically out of the emerald green water.
-James Bond Island and Koh Pannyi are just two of the more famous spots in this bay.
-By far the best means of enjoying the spectacular scenery, with only brief encounters with the tourist crowds as James Bond and Koh Pannyi, is to take one of the boat trips from the northern end of Phuket.
-A leisurely day trip cruising through the dramatic limestone islands, occasionally stopping to enjoy quiet beaches, is far more rewarding than the standard bus-boat tour
+Located northeast of Phuket, Phang Nga Bay is an almost unique site within the world (only Ha Long Bay in Vietnam presents some similarity).
+A distinctive feature of Phang Nga Bay is that the sheer limestone cliffs that jut vertically out of the emerald green water.
+James Bond Island and Koh Pannyi are just two of the more famous spots during this bay.
+By far the simplest means of enjoying the spectacular scenery, with only brief encounters with the tourist crowds as Bond and Koh Pannyi, is to require one among the boat trips from the northern end of Phuket.

-This group of rocks and islands lies 90 minutes by speedboat off the coast of Phang-Nga, or eight or more hours by slow boat from Phuket.
-The area was declared a Marine National Park in 1982 and consequently remains largely undeveloped.
-Derived from the Malay term ‘sembilan’, meaning ‘nine’, Similan refers to the nine main islands in the group.
-The waters surrounding the Similans are teeming with tropical fish, colourful coral, and offer exceptional underwater visibility.
-As a result, the diving is generally considered to be the best in the region, and compares favourably with some of the best in the world.
+The area was declared a Marine Park in 1982 and consequently remains largely undeveloped.
+Derived from the Malay term ‘Sembilan’, meaning ‘nine’, Similan refers to the nine main islands within the group.
+As a result, the diving is usually considered to be the simplest within the region and compares favourably with a number of the simplest within the world.

 Floating market- Bangkok’s colourful floating markets are familiar to many through the ubiquitous photos in tourist guides and travel books.
-Even though transactions are more concerned with tourists rather than locals these days, the floating market boats are still piled high with tropical fruit and vegetables, fresh, ready-to-drink coconut juice and local food cooked from floating kitchens located right on the boat.
+Native food cooked from floating kitchens located right the boat.

-To enjoy the atmosphere without haggling over prices, try relaxing on a guided boat tour of Damnoen Saduak market.
-Other floating markets to visit are Taling Chan Market, Bang Ku Wiang Market, Tha Kha, and Damnoen Saduak
+Other floating markets to go to are Taling Chan Market, Bang Ku Wiang Market, Tha Kha, and Damnoen Saduak

 Best places to see in Thailand – Phi Phi Islands, Krabi Province

-Phi Phi Islands – The Phi Phi Islands are some of the loveliest in Southeast Asia.
-Just a 45-minute speedboat jaunt and a 90-minute ferryboat ride from Phuket, these picture-postcard islands offer the ultimate tropical getaway.
-Classic beaches, stunning rock formations, and vivid turquoise waters teeming with colourful marine life – it’s paradise perfected.
-There are two islands, Phi Phi Don and Phi Phi Leh.
-The larger and inhabited, Phi Phi Don attracts hundreds of visitors to stay on its lovely shores.
-For many, Phi Phi Don is the last word in hedonistic nightlife.
-Starting when the sun sets and lasting throughout the night, the whole village is party central, with its bars, pubs and clubs filled with young and carefree partygoers.
+The Phi Phi Islands are a number of the loveliest in Southeast Asia .
+Just a 45-minute speedboat jaunt and a 90-minute ferryboat ride from Phuket, these picture-postcard islands offer the last word tropical getaway. it’s paradise perfected.
+The larger and inhabited, Phi Phi Don attracts many visitors to remain on its lovely shores.
+For many, Phi Phi Don is that the last word in hedonistic nightlife.
+Starting when the sun sets and lasting throughout the night, the entire village is party central, with its bars, pubs and clubs crammed with young and carefree partygoers.

-Doi Suthep in Chiang Mai – Doi Suthep is a constant part of life in Chiang Mai.
+Doi Suthep may be a constant a part of life in Chiang Mai.
 A Thai saying goes, “If you haven’t tasted Khao Soi or seen the view from Doi Suthep, you haven’t been to Chiang Mai.”
-This regal mountain overlooks the city from the northwest, providing commanding views of surrounding countryside and Chiang Mai from its summit.
+This regal mountain overlooks the town

-Aside from its dominating presence on the horizon, Doi Suthep is the home of some of the most deeply loved symbols in the Kingdom and is home to Wat Prathat Doi Suthep Temple as well as Bhubing Palace.
+Aside from its dominating presence on the horizon, Doi Suthep is that the home of a number of the foremost deeply loved symbols within the Kingdom and is home to Wat Prathat Doi Suthep Temple as well as Bhubing Palace.

-In 400 years, Ayutthaya went from a prosperous trade and political capital to a completely defaced city – plundered, burned and abandoned to ruin.
-The city was under a constant power struggle with neighbouring Burma; nevertheless it remained a flourishing centre for regional trade and a burgeoning metropolis where art and culture merged.
-Exhibiting sophisticated techniques and styles, Ayutthaya’s architectural heritage is an amalgam of Lopburi, Sukhothai, Dvaravati, U-Thong, ancient Khmer and Persian styles.
-Today, Ayutthaya’s temple and palace ruins serve as a powerful reminder of Siam’s glorious past as well as haunting memories of one of the darkest periods in Thai history
+The city was under a continuing power struggle with neighbouring Burma; nevertheless, it remained a flourishing centre for regional trade and a burgeoning metropolis where art and culture merged.
+Exhibiting sophisticated techniques and designs, Ayutthaya’s architectural heritage is an amalgam of Lopburi, Sukhothai, Dvaravati, U-Thong, ancient Khmer and Persian styles.
+Today, Ayutthaya’s temple and palace ruins function a strong reminder of Siam’s glorious past also as haunting memories of 1 of the darkest periods in Thai history

-Wat Arun, locally known as Wat Chaeng, is situated on the west (Thonburi) bank of the Chao Phraya River.
-It is believed that after fighting his way out of Ayutthaya, which was besigned by a Burmese army at the time, King Taksin arrived at this temple just as dawn was breaking.
-He later had the temple renovated and renamed it Wat Chaeng, the Temple of the Dawn.
+Wat Arun, locally referred to as Wat Chaeng, is situated on the west (Thonburi) bank of the Chao Phraya River.
+It is believed that after fighting his answer of Ayutthaya, which was besigned by a Burmese army at the time, King Taksin received this temple even as dawn was breaking.